9th International Basic Income Week 19-25 sept. 2016

 Basic income should empower everyone to have a good life in dignity, unconditionally.
 We invite activists around the world to contribute to our action week for Unconditional Basic Income (UBI).

 The last Basic Income Week surpassed all our expectations.
-In September 2015, events were organized outside of Europe as part of the week for the first time, namely in Africa, Asia and North America.
+In September 2015, events were organized outside of Europe as part of the week for the first time, namely in Africa, Asia, New Zealand and North America.

 The UBI-Week was initiated in 2008 in German-speaking countries.
 Activities spread significantly in Europe after the establishment of the new coalition Unconditional Basic Income Europe (UBIE) in 2014. http://ubie.org